J4NN0/happy_wedding/README.md

 # Usage

- The filename must be "banquet" with extension '.txt', then "banquet.txt".
+ The file "banquet.txt" must exists.

  The first line of the file must contain respectively the values N = Number of guests, K = Number of tables and M = Tables seats.

- The other lines form a symmetric matrix with no diagonal.
+ The other lines form a symmetric matrix with all zeros in the diagonal.

- The value of each position indicates the interaction of the person with each other.
+ The value of each position indicates the interactions of the people with each other.
 For example:

                   Trump Putin Renzi
             Trump   0    -2     3